dsilvaggio/ETF_Analyzer/README.md

 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.31.29%20AM.png)

-The **.cumsum()** function was then used on the averages dataframe to create a new dataframe that stored the cummulative return values for the entire ETF portfolio.
+The **.cumsum()** function was then used on the averages dataframe to create a new dataframe that stored the cumulative return values for the entire ETF portfolio.

 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.27.39%20AM.png)

-Using the above cummulative returns dataframe, a final line graph was created using hvPlot to display the cummulative return values for the entire ETF portfolio.
+Using the above cumulative returns dataframe, a final line graph was created using hvPlot to display the cumulative return values for the entire ETF portfolio.

 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-10%20at%209.27.49%20AM.png)

 ## Summary
+- The lowest daily return for PYPL was in March of 2020 at -15%.
+- The highest daily return for PYPL was in May of 2020 at 14%.

 Voila was used to create a web application that displayed the above information in a user friendly way.
 ![This is an image](https://github.com/dsilvaggio/ETF_Analyzer/blob/main/Resources/Screen%20Shot%202022-08-09%20at%202.58.14%20PM.png)